|Site Map | Bulletin Home | Temple University|

-Campus Safety Services is a multi-faceted department which is committed to serving the students, faculty, employees, visitors, families and vendors, who work for, study at and visit our campuses.
+Campus Safety Services is a multi-faceted department that is committed to serving the students, faculty, employees, visitors, families and vendors, who work for, study at and visit our campuses.
 The department services a diverse community, 24 hours a day, 365 days a year.
 The two divisions are Police Officers and Security Officers.
-The Campus Police division currently has 111 campus police officers who patrol our area campuses by foot, bike and in patrol cars.
+The Campus Police division currently has 127 campus police officers who patrol our area campuses by foot, by bike and in patrol cars.
 They are police professionals who receive state-mandated training at an accredited police academy.
 The Security division officers work inside various buildings, checking IDs and assisting staff and visitors.

 During the Academic year, members of the Temple Community are free to use the Owl loop service that provides shuttle service on the Main campus from dusk to dawn.